TeamHypersomnia/Hypersomnia/README_SERVER.md

 ```

 The maps will be saved to ``~/.config/Hypersomnia/user/downloads/arenas``.
-Anyone who connects will be able to play them - the server will send the player any custom map currently played on the server.
+Anyone who connects will be able to play them - upon connection, the player will download the custom map from the same catalogue (over HTTPS) or directly from your server over UDP should the map catalogue be offline.

 ## libfuse